mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 * Logistic regression is an estimation of Logit function.
 Logit function is simply a log of odds in favor of the event.
 * This function creates an S-shaped curve with the probability estimate, which is very similar to the required stepwise function

-To learn further on logistic regression, refer to this article: https://www.analyticsvidhya.com/blog/2015/10/basics-logistic-regression/
+To learn further on logistic regression, refer to this [article] (https://www.analyticsvidhya.com/blog/2015/10/basics-logistic-regression/):

-Let's drop the Loan_ID variable as it does not have any effect on the loan status.
+Let's drop the ```Loan_ID``` variable as it does not have any effect on the loan status.
 We will do the same changes to the test dataset which we did for the training dataset.

 ```
 train=train.drop('Loan_ID',axis=1)
 test=test.drop('Loan_ID',axis=1)
 ```
 We will use scikit-learn (sklearn) for making different models which is an open source library for Python.
 It is one of the most efcient tool which contains many inbuilt functions that can be used for modeling in Python.

-To learn further about sklearn, refer here: http://scikit-learn.org/stable/tutorial/index.html Sklearn requires the target variable in a separate dataset.
+To learn further about sklearn, you can [check out this video course](http://scikit-learn.org/stable/tutorial/index.html)

+Sklearn requires the target variable in a separate dataset.
 So, we will drop our target variable from the train dataset and save it in another dataset.
 ```
 X = train.drop('Loan_Status',1)
 y = train.Loan_Status
 ```
 Now we will make dummy variables for the categorical variables.
 Dummy variable turns categorical variables into a series of 0 and 1, making them lot easier to quantify and compare.

 Let us understand the process of dummies first:
-* Consider the "Gender" variable.
+* Consider the ```Gender``` variable.
 It has two classes, Male and Female.
 * As logistic regression takes only the numerical values as input, we have to change male and female into numerical value.
-* Once we apply dummies to this variable, it will convert the "Gender" variable into two variables(Gender_Male and Gender_Female), one for each class, i.e. Male and Female.
+* Once we apply dummies to this variable, it will convert the ```Gender``` variable into two variables(```Gender_Male``` and ```Gender_Female```), one for each class, i.e. Male and Female.
-* Gender_Male will have a value of 0 if the gender is Female and a value of 1 if the gender is Male.
+* ```Gender_Male``` will have a value of 0 if the gender is Female and a value of 1 if the gender is Male.

 ```
 X = pd.get_dummies(X)
 train=pd.get_dummies(train)